DasAnish/opencl-ml/README.md

 </p>

 ## About
-Tensorflow-gpu doesn't have GPU support for AMD-GPUs and have not found any good way to run machine learning algorithms on Windows, I chose to build my own with pyopencl.
+Most machine learning frameworks in python don't have GPU support for AMD-GPUs and thus no convenient way to run machine learning algorithms on windows with AMD APU.
-This is very much in it's infancy at the moment and should improve with time.
+This project was created to provide a starting point and is very much in it's infancy at the moment and should improve with time.

 ## Installation
 * Installing OpenCL